Vladislav1977/forest_project/readme.md

   </tr>
 </table>

-Numeric features were standardized by removing the mean and scaling to unit variance.
+Numeric features were standardized by removing the mean and scaling to unit variance for none tree methods.

 # Results